strvcom/ios-networking/Sources/Networking/Documentation.docc/Documentation.md

 ```

 ### Storage
 Networking provides an ``EndpointRequestStorageProcessor`` which allows for requests and responses to be saved locally into the file system.
+Requests are stored in a sequential manner.
+Each session is kept in its own dedicated folder.
+The ``EndpointRequestStorageModel`` includes both successful and erroneous data.

 Initialise by optionally providing a `FileManager` instance, `JSONEncoder` to be used during request/response data encoding and a configuration.
-The configuration allows you to set a `storedSessionsLimit` and optionally a multiPeerSharing configuration if you wish to utilize the multipeer connectivity feature for sharing the ``EndpointRequestStorageModel`` with devices using the `MultipeerConnectivity` framework.
+The configuration allows you to set optionally a multiPeerSharing configuration if you wish to utilize the multipeer connectivity feature for sharing the ``EndpointRequestStorageModel`` with devices using the `MultipeerConnectivity` framework.

 ```swift
 init(